hbprosper/pythia/README.md

 Simple tools based on Pythia event generator

 ## Setup
 Edit setup.sh if needed.
-In particular, the environment variable PYTHIA8 should point to the location of the lib and include directories for your local installation of pythia8209.
+In particular, the environment variable *PYTHIA8* should point to the location of the *lib* and *include* directories for your local installation of pythia8209.
-For example, if shared library libpythia8.so is in $HOME/external/lib and the header Pythia8/Pythia.h is in $HOME/external/include, then do
+For example, if the shared library libpythia8.so is in $HOME/external/lib and the header Pythia8/Pythia.h is in $HOME/external/include, then do

 ```